 A different solution involves automatically detecting the schema in a set of staged semi-structured data files and retrieving the column definitions.
 The column definitions include the names, data types, and ordering of columns in the files.
 Generate syntax in a format suitable for creating Snowflake standard tables, external tables, or views.

 This feature supports Apache Parquet, Apache Avro, ORC, JSON, and CSV files.
-The support for CSV and JSON files is currently in preview.

 This support is implemented through the following SQL functions: